-Symposia (S), Workshops (W), and Tutorials (T) at HICSS-57
+Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 We may cancel any SWTs that have low number of enrollment.
+Feel free to update your SWT selection in the registration system anytime.

 SWTs in Artificial Intelligence and Machine Learning